Hiking the Dolomites with REI

 “Will Hike for Beer”: The Culinary Experience

-Imagine passing the Tre Cime di Lavaredo in the Italian Alps, then stopping for and hot chocolate.
+Imagine passing the Tre Cime di Lavaredo in the Italian Alps, then stopping for and hot chocolate!
 Hike further to another skyline Rifugio and enjoy a freshly made to order lunch on a sun drenched deck overlooking the jagged peaks.
-Italians don’t mess around when it comes to food and despite being away from the local markets, the food serrved in the Rifugios was very impressive.
+Italians don’t mess around when it comes to food and despite being away from the local markets, the food served in the Rifugios was very impressive.
 There was always a vegetarian option (usually vegan) of fresh vegetable soup, pasta pomodoro or a mixed green salad.
 And being so close to Austria ensures the incredibly satisfying crisp Austrian ale.
-My fellow hikers ended their meals with a towering slice of Apple Strudel or Kaiserschmarren (a typical Tyrolean dessert that I couldn’t pronounce so I called it, “Kaiser sosay”).
+My fellow hikers ended their meals with a towering slice of Apple Strudel or Kaiserschmarren (a typical Tyrolean dessert that I couldn’t pronounce so I called it, “Kaiser Sosay”).

 hot chocolate in the DolomitesHiking the DolomitesDolomites